makhlouf1102/lets-go/README.md

 # Problems that I face and witch i think would make my code better and easier to run

 ## I hate mocking ...
-- I want to test my routes but how to test it without mocking I have to find a way to do it lol
+- I want to test my routes but how to test it without mocking I have to find a way to do it lol (12/10/2024 10:14PM)
+- after reading this incridible article https://blog.boot.dev/clean-code/writing-good-unit-tests-dont-mock-database-connections/ I can tell you that my code sucks and I should update it ASAP, I have to do a refactor on the code so I can test each function and after that i will have to test the function to the database with integration tests ... cool nah ? we'll figure it out

 ## The router sucks
 - I have to find a way to use routes like in express js